bishiboosh/bishiboosh/README.md

 ### Hi there 👋

+I've been an Android developper for more than a decade, and I'm always learning new stuff.
+The subjects that interest me deeply at the moment are : Jetpack Compose, KSP, Gradle plugins and many more !

+I've contributed to some projects on Github and plan to contribute more when I have the time.

 <!--
 **bishiboosh/bishiboosh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.